-Released early in March 2004, the Nokia 7610 represented the shift in mobile phone demand at the time: having penetrated every aspect of society, users became more demanding in what they wanted from a design of a phone.
-Previously phones had been more conservative affairs although the growing trend was to be able to personalise phones using a plethora of changeable covers.
+Nokia 7610 Review: Released early in March 2004, the Nokia 7610 represented the shift in mobile phone demand at the time.
+Having penetrated every aspect of society with earlier models, users became more demanding in what they wanted from a design of a phone.
+Previously phones had been more conservative affairs.
+The growing trend was to be able to personalise phones using a plethora of changeable covers.

-Evidently this was not enough for some, and Nokia began to push the boat out in their designs, from less business-type to more younger, flashier tastes.
-In fact, the 7-series of phones really were really individual and bore little resemblance to each other, as Nokia tried various tactics.
-The Nokia 7200, Nokia 7700, Nokia 7600 were all different forms of handsets, particularly the last two which were to this day fairly unique models.
+Evidently this was not enough for some.
+Nokia began to push the boat out in their designs, from less business-type to more younger, flashier tastes.
+In fact, the 7-series of phones were really individual and bore little resemblance to each other.
+This was a clear show of Nokia trying various tactics.
+The Nokia 7200, Nokia 7700, Nokia 7600 were all different forms of handsets at the time.
+The last two are rare and to this day fairly unique models.

-The Nokia 7610 was not everyone’s cup of tea, but it featured a distinctive design, and crucially offered a much larger screen than the popular phone of the day, the Nokia 6230.
-This came at a price, although it was one many users were willing to pay.
+The Nokia 7610 was not everyone’s cup of tea.
+It featured a distinctive design, and crucially offered a much larger screen than the popular phone of the day, the Nokia 6230.
+This came at a price as it was expensive.
+However, it was one many users were willing to pay.

 As with many in the 7-series, the Nokia 7610 was a bit of a one-off with no real similar phones coming after.
-The Nokia 7260 retained the basic shape in a narrower body, and the profile of the phone was similar in the Nokia 6670, but there was little else comparable.
+The Nokia 7260 retained the basic shape in a narrower body.
+The profile of the phone was similar in the Nokia 6670, but there was little else comparable.

-Unique design – the phone really stands out and there was nothing else like it on the market at the time.
-With a rear design broadly derived from the Nokia 7210, the keypad was really the standout factor.
+- Unique design – the phone really stands out and there was nothing else like it on the market at the time.
+A rear design was broadly derived from the Nokia 7210.
+But the keypad was really the standout factor.
 Offering a 4-directional centre button as well as a whole array of keys, this was a lot more comfortable to use than other smaller phones.

-The phone came with a much larger screen than other models – a 2.1 inch screen vs the standard 1.5 inches.
+- The phone came with a much larger screen than other models.
+A 2.1 inch screen vs the standard 1.5 inches was a large difference.
 This made digesting media much more comfortable.

-The starting price for this model was extremely high and above the flagship models such as Nokia 6230.
+- The starting price for this model was extremely high.
+At a cut above the flagship models such as Nokia 6230, this was off-putting.
 Not all carriers offered it on contract, and it was expensive to buy SIM-free.

-The camera could be argued to be underpowered relative to others, only featuring a 1-megapixel sensor with no flash, at a time where better cameras were being regularly introduced.
+- The camera could be argued to be underpowered relative to others.
+It only featured a 1-megapixel sensor with no flash, at a time where better cameras were being regularly introduced.

 Future Prospects and Current Pricing